g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `Port`

 The default port that SSH binds to is 22.
 Somebody change it to protect himself against bots created by script kiddies (better bots finds the port number anyway).
 Im not going to change it, i leave the protection from bots to fail2ban.
-To change it, modify 22 to any arbitary number, eg. `Port 2222`.
+To change it, modify 22 to any arbitrary number, eg. `Port 2222`.
 I use the default Port 22.

 ```
 Port 22